 Plan out your meals, make a list and use coupons and you can save over 50% on your groceries each month.
 If you are new to meal planning you can check out the $5 Meal Plan and get a 14-day free trial to get an idea of how it works.

-6. Bring your lunch and make your coffee at home.
+6. Bring your lunch and make your coffee at home

 I know we all know this but when life gets in the way we often forget and have to be reminded of the little things that add up over time.
-If you buy a $2 cup of coffee every morning and spend just $10 a day on lunch you are spending $240 a month!
+If you buy a $2 cup of coffee every morning and spend just $10 a day for lunch you are spending $240 a month!
 You can cut that in half by bringing your own lunch and making your own coffee at home.
 This is something that can really build up your emergency fund quickly because it is money you already have.

 It’s amazing how when I stopped going to the mall I suddenly didn’t need anything and saved a bunch of money.
 I find that if I don’t see things I won’t miss them.
 I always thought I was doing good with sales but a lot of times you think you’re getting a good deal and you’re really just spending money you don’t have or that could be used for emergencies.